jpiccirillo/jpiccirillo.github.io/bulletproof.md

 ## Introduction

-Express.js is great frameworks for making a node.js REST APIs however it doesn’t give you any clue on how to organizing your node.js project.
+Express.js is a great framework for making a node.js REST APIs, however it doesn’t give you any clue on how to actually organize your node.js project.

 While it may sound silly, this is a real problem.

-The correct organization of your node.js project structure will avoid duplication of code, will improve stability, and potentially, will help you scale your services if is done correctly.
+The correct organization of your node.js project structure will avoid duplication of code, improve stability, and potentially also help you scale your services if done correctly.

-This post is extense research, from my years of experience dealing with a poor structured node.js project, bad patterns, and countless hours of refactoring code and moving things around.
+This post is a result of extense research, from my years of experience dealing with poorly structured node.js projects, bad patterns, and countless hours of refactoring code and moving things around.

-If you need help to align your node.js project architecture, just drop me a letter at sam@softwareontheroad.com
+If you need help aligning your node.js project architecture, just drop me a note at sam@softwareontheroad.com

 ## Table of Contents
 - [The folder structure 🏢](#folder-structure)